 - Darkening of Tooth — It’s one thing to have yellow stains or discoloration on your teeth, but it’s another if a specific tooth is turning gray due to an internal infection.

-Before beginning the root canal surgery, we will need to perform an exam to see which tooth is infected and what the cause of the infection is.
-Along with your patient history, medical history, and X-rays, we’ll be able to plan your root canal treatment.
+Before beginning the root canal procedure, we will need to perform an exam to see which tooth is infected and what the cause of the infection is.
+With this, along with your patient history, medical history, and X-rays, we’ll be able to plan your root canal treatment.

 What Is the Cost of a Root Canal?

 The cost of your root canal depends on which tooth is being treated.
 We would also need to check to see if your insurance covers any of the procedure.
 Highland Oaks Family Dentistry accepts most PPO insurance plans.
 Even if you don’t have insurance, you can get a discount on your procedure by joining our Dental Savers Plan.
 As a member, you’ll get 30-50% off average treatment fees in the area.
-We want to help make quality care affordable for all of Tarrant County!
-To learn more about your financial options or to enroll today, call our office at (817) 520-5255.Request Appointment
+We want to be the go-to dentist for an affordable root canal in Keller and the surrounding areas!